xian-ran/prestackPro-Manual/algorithm_documentation/interpretation-processing/wavelet_tool/example_workflows.md

 The workflow steps are as follows:

 Step 1\) Load a zero-phase wavelet from the project, or create one from the seismic data.
-This is described above in section6.6.18.1 .

 Step 2\) Create a Spectrum from the Acoustic Impedance Well Log

 ![](/assets/158_Interpretation.png)